Bandit algorithms to emulate human decision making using probabilistic distortions: Linear bandit algorithms

-and the rest of the proof uses the standard confidence ellipsoid result that ensures $\theta$ resides in $C_m$ with high probability.
-A crucial observation necessary to ensure \eqref{eq:trm2} is that, for any r.v. $X$ and any $a\in\R$, the difference in weight-distorted cost $\mu_{X+a} - \mu_X$ is a non-linear function of $a$ (see Lemma \ref{lemma:cptdiff} below).
-Thus, it is not straightforward to compute the weight-distorted cost after translation and this poses a significant challenge in the analysis of WOFUL for the arm-dependent noise model that we consider here.
+\end{lemma} Thus, it is not straightforward to compute the weight-distorted reward after translation, and this poses a significant challenge in the analysis of W-OFUL for the arm-dependent noise model that we consider here. \end{proof}